roialus/Network-Traffic-Classifier/README.md

 - compare – Compare feature distributions of old vs. new flows

 ### Dataset Format
 Place PCAP files in subdirectories named after the application (e.g., Zoom/, Discord/).
-The directory structure should be:

-/path/to/dataset/
-    ├── Zoom/
-    │   ├── capture1.pcap
-    │   └── ...
-    ├── Discord/
-    │   ├── capture1.pcap
-    │   └── ...
+Can be downloaded from Drive.
 ### Requirements
 - Python 3.8+
 - scikit-learn